mongolab/twitter-harvest/README.md

 -r          include native retweets in harvest (default = False)

--d          print in stdout all the tweets being harvested (default = False)
+-v          print in stdout all the tweets being harvested (default = False)

 --numtweets total number of tweets to be harvested (max = 3200)